 The world of sketchbooks and art journals is a colorful, varied, and inspiring one.
 We interview 11 artists to discover the ways they keep themselves creative by working in their sketchbooks, what sketching techniques they vouch for and the tools and materials they keep at hand.

-If your passion for drawing is ignited after looking through the pages of these sketchbooks, turn to your own and et inspired by the techniques and visions of 10 more inspiring artists in the 5-star art resource: Artist’s Sketchbook!!
+If your passion for drawing is ignited after looking through the pages of these sketchbooks, turn to your own and get inspired by the techniques and visions of 10 more inspiring artists in Artist’s Sketchbook!!

 John Belardo is a sculptor, draftsman, instructor at Lehman College and president of the Hudson Valley Art Association.
 Going to museums and drawing from sculptures, copying works by Michelangelo and other artists of the Renaissance, Mannerist and Baroque eras is what he uses his sketchbook for most of all.